joeywu63/financial_planner/d1/product-and-planning.md

 Describe meetings (and other events) you are planning to have:
  * When and where?
 Recurring or ad hoc?
 In-person or online?

-The team will have meetings once per week, on Fridays at 12 pm, unless it has been previously decided that we will not meet that week.
+The team will have meetings once per week, on Fridays at 12 pm to 1 pm at Bahen, unless it has been decided that we will not be meeting that week.

-The team will have online voice call meetings as necessary, for more urgent conversations or when it is more convenient that an in-person meeting.
+The team will have online voice call meetings as necessary, for more urgent conversations or when it is more convenient than an in-person meeting.

  * What's the purpose of each meeting?

-The purpose of team meetings is to keep everyone up-to-date on the state of the project, to assign new tasks, and to review completed work.
+The purpose of team meetings is to keep everyone up-to-date on the state of the project, to assign new tasks for the upcoming week, and to review completed work.

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

-We are not currently planning on having specialized events, because the most important team activities are covered in regular weekly meetings and beyond that we would like to dedicate more time to coding.
+We are not currently planning on having specialized events, because the most important team activities are covered in regular weekly meetings and beyond that, we would like to dedicate more time to coding.

 #### Partner Meetings
 You must have at least 2 meetings with your project partner - an initial planning meeting and a document review meeting.
 Describe the meetings here: